gmarik/MHAboutView/Readme.md

     see `MHAboutView Demo` target as an example.

-6. Adding MHAboutView into the app is like this:
+6. Adding MHAboutView to an app:

+        #import <MHAboutView/MHAboutView.h>

+        // ..

         MHAboutViewController *about = [[MHAboutViewController alloc] init];
         UINavigationController *nav = [[UINavigationController alloc] initWithRootViewController: about];